chadgeary/cloudblock/aws/README.md

 ssh-keygen
 ```

-Install the AWS cli and create non-root AWS user
+Install the AWS cli and create non-root AWS user.
+An [AWS account](https://portal.aws.amazon.com/billing/signup) is required to continue.
 ```
 #############################
 ##          AWS            ##